saniashah012/IS-492-Project/reflections/tong_hua.md

 # Hua Tong
+# Taking email to task: The design and evaluation of a task management centered email tool.
+Proceedings of the SIGCHI Conference on Human Factors in Computing Systems
 # Full Citation & Link: Complete APA reference with active URL.

 Bellotti, V., Ducheneaut, N., Howard, M., & Smith, I. (2003).
 Taking email to task: The design and evaluation of a task management centered email tool.
 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, 345–352. https://doi.org/10.1145/642611.642672